RishabhJ-26/VishvaGuru-AI/README.md

 5.Open your browser at http://localhost:3000

 ---
-## Usage:
+## 🧑‍🏫 Usage

- .Chat with the AI assistant naturally
+- ✅ Chat with the AI assistant naturally.
- .Use commands or queries — VishvaGuru AI understands context and responds accordingly .Extend or customize AI features by modifying backend logic
+- 💬 Use commands or queries — VishvaGuru AI understands context and responds accordingly.
+- 🔧 Extend or customize AI features by modifying the backend logic.

 ---

-## Contributing:
+## 🤝 Contributing

 Contributions are welcome!
 Feel free to:

-.Report issues🚀
-.Suggest new features🚀
-.Submit pull requests🚀
+- 🐞 Report issues
+- 🌟 Suggest new features
+- 📩 Submit pull requests

 Please follow coding standards and write clear commit messages.